UniMath/agda-unimath/src/metric-spaces/isometry-premetric-spaces.lagda.md

 A function `f` between [premetric spaces](metric-spaces.premetric-spaces.md) is an
 {{#concept "isometry" Disambiguation="between premetric spaces" Agda=is-isometry-Premetric-Space}}
-if any of the following equivalent conditions holds:
+if any of the following equal conditions holds:

 - it preserves and reflects [`d`-neighborhoods](metric-spaces.premetric-structures.md);